krivard/codalab-worksheets-wiki/User_Competition-Roadmap.md

 For more information see [Building a Scoring Program for a Competition](https://github.com/codalab/codalab/wiki/User_Building-a-Scoring-Program-for-a-Competition).

 ### Creating a Competition Bundle
-The next step is creating a bundle and uploading that bundle to CodaLab.
+The next step is creating a competition bundle.
 For detailed instructions, see [Building a Competition Bundle](https://github.com/codalab/codalab/wiki/User_Building-a-Competition-Bundle).

 ### Running a Competition
 Once your competition is up and running, you can manage it from your [CodaLab Dashboard](https://www.codalab.org/my/).
 For more details, see [Running a Competition](https://github.com/codalab/codalab/wiki/User_Running-a-Competition)